opixelum/brain-disk-gitbook/docs/glossary.md

 ### Abstraction

-Key concept of object-oriented programming, that refers to handle complexity by hiding unnecessary details from the user.
+Key concept of object-oriented programming that refers to handle complexity by hiding unnecessary details from the user.

 ### Application Programming Interface (API)